tapis-project/paas/README.md

 Table Definitions and Features
 ------------------------------
 The /manage endpoints for PgREST expect a json formatted table definition.
-Each table definition requires the following.
+Each table definition can have the following rules.
  - table_name
+   - This is a required rule.
    - The name of the table in question.
  - root_url
+   - This is a required rule.
    - The root_url for PgRESTs /data endpoint.
    - Ex: root_url "table25" would be accessible via "http://pgrestURL/data/table25".
  - enums